top of page

 JH: Could you say a bit more about how you designed the regressions?

 DLG: The regressions were designed to answer specific questions using available data and producing my own indicators.
-For instance, I used well-established methods to classify travel districts into four distinct mobility situations: short commutes, long commutes, wormholes, and transit hells.
+For instance, I used well-established methods to classify travel districts into four distinct mobility situations: short commutes, long commutes, wormholes, and travelscarp.
 I then used a multinomial logistic regression model to assess the extent to which transport-, land use- or socioeconomic-related variables drive the likelihood of a travel district experiencing a specific mobility situation.

 JH: OK.
 Wormhole.
 Now I am intrigued.
 What is a wormhole?
 And a transit hell?